devaholics/example-spring-boot-testcontainers/README.md

 ## Quickstart

-Start the app through Gradle by running:
+Start the project through Gradle by running:

   ```shell
   ./gradlew bootTestRun
   ```

+After that, you will have a working database connection and mail service, both powered by Testcontainers.

+You can manually test this by calling the endpoints in [exposed through the RestController.](./src/main/java/io/devaholics/example/spring_boot_testcontainers/SomeFancyRestController.java)

 ## Notable Implementation Details